QGDeep/GameTactics/README.md

 # GameTactics

-A Turn Based Tactics Game created in Unreal Engine 5 using Blueprints and C++
+A Turn Based Tactics Game created in Unreal Engine 5 using Blueprints and C++.
+(Current Project)